 Mills has instituted stringent cleaning procedures and protocols across campus to protect all members of the community and official visitors.
 Please protect your environment and your health by following all cleaning requirements.

-Every member of the Mills community and official visitors are asked to perform a daily wellness check to determine if they are experiencing COVID-19 symptoms before coming on to campus/leaving a residence hall.
+Every member of the Mills community and official visitors are asked to perform a daily health check to determine if they are experiencing COVID-19 symptoms before coming on to campus/leaving a residence hall.

 If you are sick or have any symptoms of COVID-19, please stay home or in your residence hall and seek medical assistance/diagnosis.
 You may need to quarantine for up to 14 days to ensure that you do not infect others.